 Responding to the third consideration in the minerals supply hierarchy, extraction will be more prevalent where recyclable aggregate waste arisings are not effectively managed and utilised.
 Essex is composed of three geological zones; coastal (clays and marshes), mid-Essex (sands, gravels, acidic soil and glacial outwash) and North-Western Essex (chalk).
-The main materials of economic significance are the sands and gravels, of which Essex is one of the largest producers in the country.
-Brick clay and brick earth is also found as well as chalk (for agriculture or pharmaceutical use), silica (glass, ceramics and water filtration), London Clay (cement) and crag, although this is not currently mined.
+The main materials of economic significance are sands and gravels, of which Essex is one of the largest producers in the country.
+Brick clay and brick earth is also found as well as chalk (for agriculture or pharmaceutical use), silica (glass, ceramics and water filtration), London

+Clay (cement) and crag, although this is not currently extracted in the Plan area.

-Provision of minerals designated for extraction was originally derive from the 'National and Sub-National Guidelines for Aggregates Provision in England 2005-2020'1.
+The provision of minerals designated for extraction as identified within the adopted MLP (2014) was originally derived from the 'National and Sub-National Guidelines for Aggregates Provision in England 2005-2020'.
 The guidelines sought Greater Essex to supply 4.45 million tonnes per annum (Mtpa).
 Of this amount, 4.31Mtpa was attributed to Essex.
-The figure below shows both the Annualised Plan Provision and the Actual Sand and Gravel Sales for the period 2008-2017.
+The figure below shows both the Annualised Plan Provision and the Actual Sand and Gravel Sales for the period 2012-2021.